IainStevenson/docker.multi.service.reverse.proxy/src/network.md

-The docker subnet network is agnostic about its actual run time IP Addresses and this solution leverages the automatic DNS feature of docker to provide container_to_container communications through thier deterministic hostnames.
+The docker subnet network is agnostic about its actual run time IP Addresses and this solution leverages the automatic DNS feature of docker to provide container-to-container communications through thier deterministic hostnames.

-Of course this does not help if kubernetes is in play which would require a more sophisticated service discovery technique.
+Container-to-container communications;
+* (A) are (mediated) proxied by the proxy service if address configurations use the the domain name mystore.local and application base paths.
+* (B) are direct if the address configurations use the actual host name for the service e.b. api.miconsent.local

 ## Network topology